March Madness: A Challenge to Potential DC’ers and Ministries Considering DC

 Maybe you need to step into intramurals.
 If so, get your toes wet with a quarterly service project—or risk pulling a muscle by joining a light, large-group Bible study.

 Or maybe you should join a Division II team.
 This would be anything from Bible studies to book studies on particular topics like parenting, from “lower-level” small groups that require little effort to “upper-level” small groups that require more work.
+Or maybe you can run a Getting Equipped group.
+It’s 36 weeks, requiring about two hours of study per week.

 Or maybe you’re ready to join a Division I team—like DC: Thoroughly Equipped.
 DC is 21 months long and requires about five hours of homework each week and a weekly meeting.
 It is a program of Bible memory, Bible reading, and Bible study.
 It is meant to deepen people in their walk with Christ and to develop lay-leaders within the Church.